zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 }
 ```

-Because we are implementing *Displayable*, *Printable*, and *Shareable* with
+Because we are implementing *Displayable* and *Shareable* with
 the *Picture* class, we have to provide implementations for methods declared in
-all three of the interfaces.
+both the interfaces.

 We can do something similar for a song and a video class.